-The Boards are responsible for regulatory oversight of the protection of the environment by Operators during all phases of offshore petroleum activities.
+The Regulators are responsible for regulatory oversight of the protection of the environment by Operators during all phases of offshore renewable energy projects and offshore petroleum activities.

-The Boards and/or the Impact Assessment Agency of Canada undertake environmental assessments of proposed projects to meet the environmental requirements set out in their respective legislation.
+The Regulators and/or the Impact Assessment Agency of Canada undertake environmental assessments of proposed projects to meet the environmental requirements set out in their respective legislation.
 Designated offshore oil and gas activities referenced in the Physical Activities Regulations, under the Impact Assessment Act, are subject to federal environmental/impact assessment, including:

-- the drilling, testing, and abandonment of exploratory wells in the first drilling program in one or more exploration licences; - construction, installation, and operation of new platforms; and - decommissioning and abandonment of existing platforms used for oil and gas production.
+- the drilling, testing, and abandonment of exploratory wells in the first drilling program in one or more exploration licences; - construction, installation, and operation of new platforms; - construction of offshore wind farms with ten turbines or more; and - decommissioning and abandonment of existing platforms used for oil and gas production.

 In February 2020, a Regional Assessment (RA) of Offshore Oil and Gas Exploratory Drilling East of Newfoundland and Labrador was completed.
 On June 4, 2020, the Government of Canada released a Ministerial Regulation to improve the efficiency of the assessment process for exploratory drilling projects in the RA Study Area East of Newfoundland and Labrador.
 The Regulation provides that exploratory drilling projects in the RA Study Area are excluded from the requirement to undergo a project-specific federal Impact Assessment, subject to a set of conditions.
+There is no such oil and gas RA in place for the Canada-Nova Scotia Offshore Area.
+There have been RAs completed for offshore wind development in the Canada-Newfoundland and Labrador Offshore Area and the